09 Sep A plugin crashed Gig Performer – how to find out which one

 Click on the Options menu and select Preferences… if you want to review this setting.
 This means that if you have issues with one or more plugins which cause Gig Performer to crash – Gig Performer may crash every time it starts.

-Luckily, there is a special keyboard shortcut that bypasses that default option so that you can quickly start Gig Performer without loading the last gig file.
-So if the automatic load option is enabled (as shown in the screenshot above) – simply hold down the SHIFT key while starting Gig Performer.
+If the automatic load option is enabled (as shown in the screenshot above) – simply hold down the SHIFT key while starting Gig Performer 3.
 Keep it down until Gig Performer itself has finished loading and it will not load your last gig (see other tips and tricks here).
+This will bypass that default option so that you can quickly start Gig Performer 3 without loading the last gig file.

-1. The first step is to start Gig Performer without loading the last gig file (don’t forget to hold down the SHIFT key if necessary), and open the Plugin Manager:
+1. The first step is to start Gig Performer without loading the last gig file (follow the procedure described above for Gig Performer 3 and Gig Performer 4), and open the Plugin Manager:

 2. In the second step, disable the plugin that you suspect is crashing Gig Performer: